-The Board of Directors of Commonwealth Community Trust (CCT) is proud to sponsor the Charitable Fund Award, a program that offers assistance with the purchase of equipment or services to residents who demonstrate a financial need.
+The Board of Directors of Commonwealth Community Trust (CCT) is proud to sponsor the Charitable Fund Award, a program that offers assistance with the purchase of equipment or services to recipients who have a disability and demonstrate a financial need.

 In order to be eligible for this program, a Recipient must have a disability, meet the criteria for demonstrating financial need as described in the application.